CP/M: Applications

 WordStar, one of the first widely used word processors, and dBase, an early and popular database program for microcomputers, were originally written for CP/M. Two early outliners, KAMAS (Knowledge and Mind Amplification System) and its cut-down successor Out-Think (without programming facilities and retooled for 8080/V20 compatibility) were also written for CP/M, though later rewritten for MS-DOS.
 Turbo Pascal, the ancestor of Borland Delphi, and Multiplan, the ancestor of Microsoft Excel, also debuted on CP/M before MS-DOS versions became available.
 VisiCalc, the first-ever spreadsheet program, was made available for CP/M. Another company, Sorcim, created its SuperCalc spreadsheet for CP/M, which would go on to become the market leader and de facto standard on CP/M. Supercalc would go on to be a competitor in the spreadsheet market in the MS-DOS world.
 AutoCAD, a CAD application from Autodesk debuted on CP/M. A host of compilers and interpreters for popular programming languages of the time (such as BASIC, Borland's Turbo Pascal, FORTRAN and even PL/I) were available, among them several of the earliest Microsoft products.

-CP/M software often came with installers that adapted it to a wide variety of computers.
-The source code for BASIC programs was easily accessible, and most forms of copy protection were ineffective on the operating system.
+CP/M software often comes with installers that adapts it to a wide variety of computers.
 A Kaypro II owner, for example, would obtain software on Xerox 820 format, then copy it to and run it from Kaypro-format disks.
+The source code for BASIC programs is easily accessible, and most forms of copy protection are ineffective on the operating system.
+While copy-protected programs for contemporary operating systems often use nonstandard disk formats that other software cannot read, CP/M users expect cross-software compatibility for their files; an unreadable disk is by definition not in a CP/M format.

 The lack of standardized graphics support limited video games, but various character and text-based games were ported, such as Telengard, Gorillas, Hamurabi, Lunar Lander, along with early interactive fiction including the Zork series and Colossal Cave Adventure.
 Text adventure specialist Infocom was one of the few publishers to consistently release their games in CP/M format.
 Lifeboat Associates started collecting and distributing user-written "free" software.
 One of the first was XMODEM, which allowed reliable file transfers via modem and phone line.
 Another program native to CP/M was the outline processor KAMAS.